immunomethylomics/GitHub_resources/README.md

 Resources and training on how to use Git and GitHub

 ## Free Student Pack
 Students get free accounts called **Student Developer Pack**.
-This has a lot of great features, but the most important one is the ability to make **Free** private repositories.
+This has a lot of great features, but the most important one is the ability to make **free** private repositories.
 This allows for work-in-progress version control without exposing it to the outside world pre-publication.

 > [GitHub Student Developer Pack](https://education.github.com/pack)